helpingstar/cs285-script/script/CS_285_Lecture_6_Part_2.md

 81. This type of estimator is essentially the single sample version of what you would get if you were to use the value function with the discounted bootstrap.
 82. There is another way that we can introduce a discount into the Monte Carlo policy grading, which seems like it's very similar but has a subtle and important difference.
 83. What if we take this value function and we can use it to calculate the value function in the same way that we did in the original Monte Carlo policy grading?
-84. Well, we can take the original Monte Carlo policy grading that we had before we did that causality trick, where we just sum together the grad log pi's and then multiply them together with the sum of the rewards.
+84. Well, we can take the original Monte Carlo policy grading that we had before we did that causality trick, where we just sum together the ∇log pi's and then multiply them together with the sum of the rewards.
 85. And then we're going to put a discount into that.
 86. We'll put a gamma to the t minus 1 multiplier in front of the reward, so that the reward at the first time step is multiplied by 1, the reward at the second time step is multiplied by gamma, the reward at the third time step is multiplied by gamma squared and so on.
 87. Take a moment to think about how these two options compare.